 Cumulatively, the issues above could make it more challenging for them to finish their tasks for the day promptly, ultimately hindering productivity.
 In the worst-case scenario, it may lead to missed appointments.
 Not only does this mean failing to seize a potential opportunity, but it also harms the company’s reputation.

 That’s why a plan is so vital.
-By having a plan, on a map, you can avoid all of those potential issues, making any time spent managing those logistics worthwhile.
+By having a plan, you can avoid all of those potential issues on a map, making any time spent managing those logistics worthwhile.

 Benefits of Proper Implementation